 This is another guest post from JoeTaxpayer.
 On my blog, I’ve shared several articles that discussed the Roth IRA conversion event of 2010 in great length and detail.
-While this is can be a great opportunity for many, there are several instances that a conversion does not.
+While this can be a great opportunity for many, there are several instances that a conversion does not.
 I looked to JoeTaxpayer to share some pros and cons of the Roth IRA conversion and for unforeseen consequences that could result.

-There’s been much hype regarding the ability for anyone to convert their retire money to Roth regardless of their income.
+There’s been much hype regarding the ability for anyone to convert their retirement money to Roth regardless of their income.
 Many professional planners and writers of financial blogs have offered compelling reasons why one should convert.
 Today, I’d like to share some scenarios where you might regret that decision.

-That same income can easily drop you into the 15% bracket as you now have three exemptions, and instead of a standard deduction, you have a mortgage, property tax and state tax which all put you into Schedule A territory and a taxable income of less than $68,000.
-Now is when you should use the conversion or Roth deposits to take advantage of that 15% bracket, before your spouse returns to work and you find yourself in the 25 or 28% bracket again.
-It’s then that you should convert enough (or use Roth in lieu of traditional IRA) to ‘top off’ your current bracket.
+That same income can easily drop you into the 12% bracket as you now have three exemptions, and instead of a standard deduction, you have a mortgage, property tax, and state tax which all put you into Schedule A territory and a taxable income of less than $89,450.
+Now is when you should use the conversion or Roth deposits to take advantage of that 12% bracket before your spouse returns to work and you find yourself in the 25 or 24% bracket again.
+It’s then that you should convert enough (or use Roth in lieu of a traditional IRA) to ‘top off’ your current bracket.

 It’s human nature to expect the next years to be very similar to the past few.
 Yet, life doesn’t work quite that way.
-The person who makes more money year on year, from their first job right through retirement is the exception.
+The person who makes more money year after year, from their first job right through retirement is the exception.
 For more people, there are layoffs, company closings, major changes in family status, disability, and even death.

-Transferring your 401(k)
+Transferring Your 401(k)

 The Roth conversion is available for holders of 401(k) (and other) retirement accounts as well as holders of traditional IRA accounts.
 Back in October 07, I cautioned my readers on a somewhat obscure topic they need to be aware of when considering a transfer from the 401(k) to their IRA and the same caution exists for conversion to a Roth.
 Net Unrealized Appreciation refers to the gains on company stock held within your 401(k).
 The rules surrounding this allow you to take the stock from the 401(k) and transfer it to a regular brokerage account.

-Taking Money At Retirement
+Taking Money at Retirement

 Given the low saving rate of the past decades, all projections point to fewer than the top 10% of retirees coming close to ‘retiring in a higher bracket.’
-Consider how much taxable income it would take to be at the top of the 15% bracket in 2010.
-For a couple, the taxable income needs to exceed $68,000.
-Add to this two exemptions, $3,650 ea, and an $11,400 standard deduction.
-This totals $86,700.
-Using a 4% withdrawal rate, it would take $2,167,500 in pretax money to generate this annual withdrawal.
+Consider how much taxable income it would take to be at the top of the 15% bracket in 2023.
+For a couple, the taxable income needs to exceed $89,450.
+Add to this the $25,900 standard deduction.
+This totals $115,350.
+Using a 4% withdrawal rate, it would take $2,883,750 in pretax money to generate this annual withdrawal.

 What About Your Beneficiaries

 While a tax-free inheritance might be great for the kids, a properly inherited, properly titled Beneficiary IRA can provide them a lifetime of income.
-Consider, if you leave a portion of your traditional IRA to your grandchild, a 13 year old, his first year RMD (required minimum distribution) will only be about 1.43% of the account balance.
-For a $100,000 account left to him, this RMD falls shy of the current $1900/yr limit before he is subject to the kiddie tax.
+Consider, that if you leave a portion of your traditional IRA to your grandchild, a 13-year-old, his first-year RMD (required minimum distribution) will only be about 1.43% of the account balance.
+For a $100,000 account left to him, this RMD falls shy of the current $3,164/yr limit before he is subject to the kiddie tax.

 Are You a Philanthropist?